Worth Matravers: History

+In September 2006, it was reported that the BBC soap opera EastEnders had been filming in the village for a storyline involving the Wicks family.
+The village centre, and the area around the Square and Compass pub, were used as locations.

 Geography

 To the south of Worth Matravers village are the limestone cliffs of the English Channel coast.
 These are situated on the South West Coast Path and are part of the Jurassic Coast World Heritage Site.
 This coastline is popular with tourists in the summer months, with the rocky beaches of Winspit, Seacombe and Chapman's Pool situated within walking distance of the village.

 To the north of the village and parish are the chalk Purbeck Hills.
 Many tourists pass through this area on the Swanage Railway, a steam locomotive operated heritage railway.
 Harman's Cross railway station on that railway is within the parish boundaries, but a significant distance from the village centre of Worth Matravers.

 The parish includes the settlement of Harman's Cross to the north, and has an area of 10.98 square kilometres.
 In the 2011 census it had 285 households and a population of 638.
 The parish formed part of the Purbeck local government district until its replacement by the Dorset unitary authority in April 2019.
 It is located within the South Dorset constituency of the House of Commons.
 Prior to Brexit in 2020, it was in the South West England constituency of the European Parliament.